bitrise-io/devcenter/_articles/en/reviews/getting-started-with-react-native-apps-makeover.md

 * a **Development** type Provisioning Profile

 1. Set the code signing type of your project in Xcode to either manual or automatic (Xcode managed), and generate an .ipa file locally.
-2. Collect and upload the code signing files with [the codesigndoc tool](https://devcenter.bitrise.io/code-signing/ios-code-signing/collecting-files-with-codesigndoc/).
+2. Collect AND upload the code signing files with [the codesigndoc tool](https://devcenter.bitrise.io/code-signing/ios-code-signing/collecting-files-with-codesigndoc/).

-   The tool can also upload your code signing files to Bitrise - we recommend doing so!
    Otherwise, upload them manually: enter the Workflow Editor and select the **Code signing** tab, then upload the files in their respective fields.
 3. Go to your app’s Workflow Editor, and select the **deploy** workflow in the **WORKFLOW** dropdown menu in the top left corner.
 4. Check that you have the **Certificate and profile installer** Step in your workflow.
 It must be before the **Xcode Archive & Export for iOS** Step (you can have other Steps between the two, like **Xcode Test for iOS**).
 5. Check the **Select method for export** input of the **Xcode Archive & Export for iOS** Step.
 By default, it should be the `$BITRISE_EXPORT_METHOD` environment variable.
 This variable stores the export method you selected when creating the app.
 If you selected **development** back then, you don’t need to change the input.
 Otherwise, manually set it to **development**.